 3.1 Anti-Discrimination, Anti-Harassment, and Title IX Policy

-*The text below is a summary of Colleges of Law’s Anti-Discrimination, Anti-Harassment and Title IX Policy (“Policy”).
-For the full Policy, please click HERE.
+*The text below is a summary of The Colleges of Law’s Anti-Discrimination, Anti-Harassment and Title IX Policy (“Policy”).
+For the full Policy, please visit www.collegesoflaw.edu or click HERE.

 COL is committed to creating and maintaining a safe learning and working environment that is free from unlawful discrimination, harassment and retaliation.
 The Policy prohibits discrimination, harassment, and Sexual Misconduct, which includes Sexual Harassment, and all other forms of discrimination and harassment based on membership in any Protected Category.
 The Policy also prohibits retaliation against anyone who exercises their rights under the Policy.

 The Policy applies to all employees, students, and other COL Community Members.
 COL has jurisdiction to investigate conduct occurring on COL’s campuses, in connection with its educational programs, activities, and services, or that puts COL Community Members at risk of serious harm or otherwise creates a hostile learning and/or working environment.

 Discrimination is adverse action taken against or harassment of an individual based on membership in any Protected Category.

 Harassment refers to unwelcome behavior based on membership in any Protected Category.
 Harassment becomes impermissible where 1) enduring the offensive conduct becomes a condition for any academic-related purpose, or 2) the conduct is severe or pervasive enough to create an academic environment that a reasonable prudent person would consider intimidating, hostile, or abusive.

 Sexual Harassment, as an umbrella category includes the offenses of sexual harassment, sexual assault, domestic violence, dating violence, and stalking, and is defined as: